Microsoft Edge Privacy Whitepaper

 InPrivate and Guest mode browsing data does not sync to your Microsoft account.
 However, favorites created during InPrivate sessions are synced across your signed-in versions of Microsoft Edge where sync is turned on.

 edge://settings/privacy/blockedTrackers.
 The detection and blocking of trackers occurs locally on the device.
-To disable tracking prevention, go to
+To disable tracking prevention, navigate to

 edge://settings/privacy.
-For more information about Tracking prevention, see Learn about tracking prevention in Microsoft Edge.
+For more information about Tracking prevention, navigate to Learn about tracking prevention in Microsoft Edge.

 You may turn off list updates using the following group policy, Enable component updates in Microsoft Edge.

 In Microsoft Edge, you may browse the web and translate webpages into a language of your choice.
 The built-in translation feature uses a service on your device that samples random portions of a webpage to detect the original language.
 If the detected language is not one of your default languages, Microsoft Edge offers to translate the webpage to your displayed language or another language you choose.
 Microsoft Edge does not translate a webpage without your permission.
-You may also translate a webpage by right-clicking the page and selecting Translate.
+To translate a webpage, open the contextual menu (right-click), and choose Translate.
 To translate the webpage, Microsoft Edge sends the content of the page and a randomly generated token to the Microsoft Azure translation service over a secure HTTPS connection.
 The content of the page is not stored for any purpose.
-To stop Microsoft Edge from offering to translate webpages, go to
+To stop Microsoft Edge from offering to translate webpages, navigate to

 edge://settings/languages and turn off the Offer to translate pages that are not in a language you read setting.